zhongjhATC/AlbumCameraRecorder/README.md

  - Image editing supports color graffiti, input text, Mosaic processing, rotation, cropping and other processing
  - Support recording processing
  - All recorded photos are compressed
- - Version after 1.0.19x is compatible with Android Q version, if you want to keep your project SDK28, you can only keep 1.0.18x

 ## import